• Skip to primary navigation

 4. Before training, address your dog’s daily needs and stress levels

-“Providing therapeutic enrichment helps your dogs both meet their mental and physical breed-specific needs,” says Vento.
-For example, exercising your dog and providing playtime with toys that meet their herding or prey-drive needs so they understand there is a time for play vs. training vs. relaxing.
+“Providing therapeutic enrichment helps your dogs meet their mental and physical breed-specific needs,” says Vento.
+For example, you can exercise your dog and provide playtime with toys that meet their herding or prey-drive needs so they understand there is a time for play, training, and relaxation.
 Distinguishing between these times may help them react more calmly around the cat.

 Look out for any additional reactive behaviours, such as barking at indoor noises, that are adding to your dog’s stress.
 You may need to address those behaviours first so your dog is calm enough to learn commands around a cat.